On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Discussion and Conclusions

 The present paper is based on the renormalization to all orders of the EH action + higher derivatives which we described in \cite{pottel2021perturbative}.
 The upshot of that investigation was that using a spin two field $h^{\mu\nu}$ which has canonical dimension zero and a double pole propagator permits to derive (almost) all results one is interested in: the ST identity is established, which yields an invariant $S$-matrix, and parametric differential equations exist.
 Redefinitions of the field $h$ as function of itself are also under control. \\ In the present paper we derived some interesting finiteness properties stemming from Landau gauge.
 They simplify considerably the RG equation because they tell one that the EH coupling $c_3$ and the paramter $\kappa^{-2}$ do not run.
 The Ward identity for rigid Weyl transformations which we also derived are the correct substitute for scaling, i.e.\ the CS equation, in a genuine flat space theory.\\

 The only critical issue which had not been thoroughly discussed in \cite{pottel2021perturbative} was the unitarity of the $S$-matrix.
 We proposed a projection down to a Hilbert space constructed out of Kugo-Ojima quartet states, but it was left open to which extent unitarity is indeed realized.\\ In order to clarify this issue we introduced here spin two single-pole fields $\phi^{\mu\nu}$ massless, and $\Sigma^{\mu\nu}$ massive, such that the original action in order two of $h$ is separated and diagonalized.
 They just realize separately the poles which $h$ posesses in the tree approximation.
 Since the version in terms of $h$ had been completely discussed, one only had to find out which contributions must be attributed to which of the new fields.
 In the interaction and counterterms this is just the sum $h=\phi+\Sigma\,$: hence all previously obtained results (perturbation theory, convergence and cohomology) can be carried over.
 In this sum, in particular the UV and (off-shell) IR problems remain solved.
 The bilinear terms are just what is needed to identify the state space: For $\phi,c,b,\bar{c}$ this is the Hilbert space as constructed out of Kugo-Ojima quartets.
 For $\Sigma$ -- the massive field -- however, and this is the most important new aspect of the present paper, it is a result of closer inspection, that its propagator has -- beginning with one-loop -- at most a (complex) pole with real part shifted away from the free theory value and not being RG-invariant.
-Hence the projection to the $S$-matrix yields zero.
-In the tree approximation this can be achieved by putting $c_1=c_2=0$ by hand.
+Hence the projection to the $S$-matrix yields zero beginning with one-loop.
+In the tree approximation however this will not happen, hence we find a loss of probability caused by transitions of $\phi$'s to $\Sigma$'s.
 A reparametrization by trading the two coupling parameters $c_1$ and $c_2$ against the two mass paramters $a_2$ and $a_0$ would not be compatible with $s$-invariance and existence of an RG-equation and is thus forbidden.
 This outcome then ensures unitarity of the $S$-matrix, just because the Hilbert space of the theory is spanned by the quartets of $\phi$ alone.

 In general, Green's functions, $S$-matrix and operator matrix elements will depend on the couplings $c_1$ and $c_2$.
 Hence the higher derivatives are a substantial element of the theory and in this sense there does not exist a quantized gravity model based on EH alone.